db4rr/db4rr.github.io/README.md

 I'm mainly using this repo to host some [reveal.js](https://github.com/hakimel/reveal.js)  presentations.
 Hakim made a great tool -- try it!

-I am also translating some games by the very talented [Nicky Case](https://github.com/ncase).
+At some point I started localizing some games by the very talented [Nicky Case](https://github.com/ncase).
+I should probably do more of that.

 I am also taking advantage of the [Bootstrap CDN](getbootstrap.com), with [Font Awesome](http://fontawesome.io/) icons.
 They make things almost too easy.